 “We Can F**k” isn’t much different from Prince and George Clinton’s “We Can Funk” from Graffiti Bridge, but it’s good to hear the song in an earlier format.
 Finally, one of the jewels of the discs is “Father’s Song” in its entirety, a beautiful piano/keyboard instrumental.
 I could have done without the electronic synthesizer joining the melody about halfway through, but the ode to his father, which appears in the movie “Purple Rain,” is touching and fragile.
 (We hear its melody in “Computer Blue.”)

-The rest of the disc is composed of edits and remixes of singles and B-sides – stuff we’ve heard before.
+The rest of the disc features edits and remixes of singles and B-sides – stuff we’ve heard before.
 The only thing missing is a 12-inch remix of “17 Days,” which has Prince fans in an uproar.
 (I didn’t get the DVD of the “Purple Rain” concert – I opted for the streaming version which gave me the songs digitally, and much more quickly than shipping the discs.
 Call me an incompletist.)

 All in all, this reissue does not disappoint.
 We’ve always wondered what a longer version of the album “Purple Rain” would sound like, and these treasures from the vault give us an idea.
 Prince was at his creative peak then, and it’s a thrill to hear these songs remastered and given their proper debut.
 Let’s hope the record company continues to push that vault door open.
 I’d like to hear “Dream Factory” in its various forms, a remastered “Around the World in a Day,” and an extended “Sign O’ the Times.”